Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Experiments

 \subsection{Comparison on Loss Objectives}

-To validate our choice of optimization objective, we conduct experiments using Qwen3-8B to compare SPoT-BCO, SPoT-BCE against DPO, Reward-SFT and DFT~\cite{wu2025generalization}.
+To validate our choice of optimization objective, we compare SPoT-BCO and SPoT-BCE against DPO, Reward-SFT, and DFT~\citep{wu2025generalization} on Qwen3-8B.
 The results are shown in \cref{tab:loss}.

-We observe that both binary classification objectives (SPoT-BCO and SPoT-BCE) outperform other methods.
 SPoT-BCO yields the best overall average and in-domain reasoning accuracy.
-The adaptive boundary $\delta$ in BCO creates a tighter optimization constraint, pushing the model to clearer decision boundaries on complex math problems.
-SPoT-BCE serves as a strong alternative, offering superior stability for general capabilities due to strict regularization, achieving the highest scores on IFEval (85.8\%) and GPQA-D (49.5\%).

-In contrast, while DPO successfully mitigates catastrophic forgetting (IFEval 84.7\%), it fails to improve in-domain reasoning capabilities.
-This suggests that preference optimization without fine-grained supervision, is insufficient for learning correct reasoning paths.
-Reward-SFT endures forgetting thanks to regularization, yet its in-domain reasoning declines due to the ``pull-up'' effect.
-Finally, despite being designed for generalization, DFT exhibits clear degradation against raw SFT objective in our experiments.
+The adaptive boundary $\delta$ in BCO creates a tighter optimization constraint, pushing the model toward clearer decision boundaries on complex math problems.
+SPoT-BCE serves as a strong alternative, better preserving general capabilities due to its strict regularization and achieving the highest scores on IFEval (85.8\%) and GPQA-D (49.5\%).
+In contrast, while DPO mitigates catastrophic forgetting (IFEval 84.7\%), it fails to improve in-domain reasoning.
+This suggests that relative ranking is insufficient for learning correct reasoning paths.
+Reward-SFT resists forgetting thanks to regularization, yet its in-domain reasoning declines due to the ``pull-up'' effect.
+Finally, despite being designed for generalization, DFT exhibits clear degradation against the raw SFT objective in our experiments.
+We further compare against the DPO+SFT recipe~\citep{wang2024enhancing} in Appendix~\ref{appd:dpo_sft}.